Nowhere To Run Chords | Martha and the Vandellas Guitar Lesson

 Nowhere To Run Chords: Decoding the Bluesy Progression

 This is an important chord progression to understand.
-We’re in the key of G, but most traditional rules are broken, with only two chords sticking to the conventional approach.
+We’re in the key of G, but most traditional rules are broken, which is what gives this progression its distinctive sound.

-First, the I chord is a dominant 7 (G7), which immediately tells us that Nowhere To Run has a bluesy feel.
-If we were strictly following the major scale, the G chord would be a maj7, but here it’s a dom7.
+First, the I chord doesn’t feel settled because Nowhere To Run has a bluesy character.
+If we were strictly following the major scale, the G chord would be a maj7, but here it leans towards a dom7 feel — even though we never actually play a G7.

-The chorus tag introduces A7 and D7, where A7 functions as the IIx chord and D7 is the dominant V chord with its natural b7 extension.
+The bridge introduces A7 and D7.
+A7 functions as the IIx chord, and D7 is the V chord with its natural b7 extension.

-On top of these blues and rock ‘n’ roll-inspired chords, the melody blends both the minor and major pentatonic scales, essentially using blues language.
+Over these blues and rock ’n’ roll-inspired chords, the melody blends both the G minor and major pentatonic scales, using classic blues language and further proving that Nowhere To Run sits firmly in the key of G, not C.

-Here’s a chord chart to help guide your playing.
+Here’s a chord chart to guide your playing.

 Nowhere To Run Chord Chart | PDF + iReal Pro Download

-Download my chart as a static PDF or in th flexible iReal Pro format where you can change the key and layout of the arrangement.
+Download my chart as a static PDF or in the flexible iReal Pro format where you can change the key and layout of the arrangement.

 Behind the Hits: How Motown’s Work Ethic Created Gems Like Nowhere To Run